apurvadey/apurvadey.github.io/_posts/2020-10-04-how-to-run-c-and-c++-program-in-vscode.md

 code .
 ```

-21. You can mold the folder location as per your need. code. command will open the helloworld directory in the VSCode as your working directory.
+You can mold the folder location as per your need.
+code. command will open the helloworld directory in the VSCode as your working directory.

+Now, let us do the required configuration in VSCode.

-22. In the File explorer title bar, select **new file** button or press **Ctrl + N** for the same.
+* In the File explorer title bar, select **new file** button or press **Ctrl + N** for the same.
 Create the **helloworld.cpp** file and write the code for the same, proceed with saving it **(Ctrl + S)**.

-23. Next, from the main menu, select **Terminal > Configure Default Build task**.
+* Next, from the main menu, select **Terminal > Configure Default Build task**.
 In the dropdown, select **g++.exe build active** file.
 This will create a **tasks.json** file in a .vscode folder and open it.

-24. No changes are required there as such. but ideally, it appears like
+* No changes are required there as such. but ideally, it appears like

 ```json